Brawl345/CNL-decryptor/README.md

 ## Build

 1. Clone
-2. Install dependencies with `npm install`
+2. Install dependencies with `npm ci`
 3. Run `npm run dev` for bundling the JS
 4. Run `npm run start:chrome` for starting the browser with the extension pre-loaded and ready for debugging with hot-reloading